We have a dedicated UK based support team who typically offer same day response and will work hard to get your issue resolved immediately.

-Although reasonable endeavours are used to maintain this website, Psittacus Systems will not be liable for any losses caused by failure or stoppage of the website for any reason, including without limitation virus contamination, or deliberate damage by hackers, failure of hardware, software or systems, power failure, failure of telecommunications lines or any criminal action.
+Although reasonable endeavours are used to maintain the Blended Learning Environment (BLE) and website, Psittacus Systems will not be liable for any losses caused by failure or stoppage of the Blended Learning Environment (BLE)/website for any reason, including without limitation virus contamination, or deliberate damage by hackers, failure of hardware, software or systems, power failure, failure of telecommunications lines or any criminal action.

 9. Law & Jurisdiction

-Your use of this website is governed by the laws of England.
-You hereby consent to the exclusive jurisdiction of the English courts in all disputes arising out of or relating to the use of this website.
+Your use of the Blended Learning Environment (BLE) and website is governed by the laws of England.
+You hereby consent to the exclusive jurisdiction of the English courts in all disputes arising out of or relating to the use of the Blended Learning Environment (BLE) and Psittacus website.